mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 13 December 2025

-- The average temperature today is 8.69˚C,
+- The average temperature today is 8.6˚C,
-- With highs of 9.43˚C and lows of 7.69˚C,
+- With highs of 9.43˚C and lows of 8.07˚C,
-- It may feel like 6.11˚C with few clouds
+- It may feel like 7.04˚C with overcast clouds
-- The wind speed is 4.63m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1024hPa and humidity is 83%
+- The pressure is 1024hPa and humidity is 84%
 - The sun will rise at 08:07 and set at 15:57

 <!-- weather_marker ends -->